-Jared Meyer is a senior research fellow at the Foundation for Government Accountability.
+Jared Meyer is a senior fellow at the Foundation for Government Accountability.
 At FGA, he researches the economic effects that various government regulations have on labor markets.

 Meyer is the coauthor of Disinherited: How Washington Is Betraying America’s Young (Encounter Books, May 2015) and the author of How Progressive Cities Fight Innovation (Encounter Books, June 2017) and Uber-Positive: Why Americans Love the Sharing Economy (Encounter Books, June 2016).
 He has testified before various congressional committees, including the Joint Economic Committee, House Education and the Workforce Committee, House Budget Committee, and House Judiciary Committee.
 Meyer is also a member of Forbes’ 30 Under 30 for Law and Policy.